ejamesthedon1-del/Official-Launch-Version-SRT/SUPABASE_INDEX_WITH_APIFY.md

 7. SELLING SPEED PREDICTION:
    Based on the current data (DOM, pricing, market conditions, property features), provide a realistic estimate of days to sell.
 Format: "Likely to sell in X-Y days with current strategy, or A-B days with recommended [specific action]."
 Be specific and realistic.

+8. REALTOR.COM URL:
+   Find and return the Realtor.com property URL for this address.
+Search Realtor.com for the property and return the full URL (e.g., "https://www.realtor.com/realestateandhomes-detail/123-Main-St-City-ST-12345_M12345-12345").
+If you cannot find the exact property, return null.

 ---

 Return ONLY valid JSON (no explanations, no markdown, no code blocks).
 Start with { and end with }: